DestinationHome/Destination-Home-Online/README.md

 - Create a writeup on how users can reinstall Home on OFW.
 - Make a detailed write up of FAQ/Disclaimers.
 - Be sure to review any final package files & RPCS3 builds.
+- Create a release page for our public client builds.

 # Missing services/functions: